matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 		- In the next training iteration, we will leave out the second fold `k=2`.
 Compute RMSE or MAE (2)
 		- Repeat this process `k` times.
 		- We end up with RMSE and MAE (k).
 	- Why do we do this?
 Let's assume we are using *Elastic Net*, where we are using lambda (learning rate) and rho (how much of ridge vs. how much of lasso we are using).
 These are two **hyperparameters**.
 These are the values we want to tune.
 We shouldn't be testing these hyperparameters against the final testing data.
 Instead, we are using *validation data* to test them.
+Doing so gives us an average metric on which to determine